DISSERTATION (CES) - 2022/3

 Formative assessment and feedback

-Students will receive feedback on their dissertation research proposal to help them shape their research ideas and plans accordingly.
+Students will receive formative feedback on their dissertation research proposal to help them shape their research ideas and plans accordingly.
 Students will also receive formative feedback through comments from their supervisor on written drafts of chapters for their dissertation and verbal feedback in supervision meetings.
-An initial draft section of the dissertation of at least 2000 words must be submitted to the supervisor by a given deadline prior to the submission of the final dissertation.
+A draft sectionor chapter of the dissertation of approximately 2000 words should be submitted to the supervisor well in advance of the submission of the final dissertation so formative feedback can be provided.

 - The Dissertation module aims to give students an understanding of the research process and methods available, the requirements of planning and the interpretation and presentation of data in a relevant context.
 Students are encouraged to come up with topics to work on.
 The academic team may also suggest topics in their areas of expertise.
 Once a student agrees a topic area he/she will be assigned a supervisor with sufficient experience and academic background to provide the necessary guidance.